Keepers Cottage (Norton Court Estate Cottage No 34)

 [1806]

 The majority of the land that the de Winton’s owned at Norton was sold to Thomas Cuff Adams of Bath on 17th April 1863 for the sum of £8600.
-He in turn sold it on to Edward Webb for £9750 on 8th December 1864 and thus the Keepers Cottage became part of the Norton Court Estate.
+He in turn sold it on to Edward Webb for £9750 on 8th December 1864 and it became part of the Norton Court Estate.
 When the Estate was sold again in 1867 it was described as having “…30 acres of ornamental woodland and plantations forming excellent coverts for the preservation of game…”.
 In 1949, Capt Walker, who then owned the Norton Court Estate, stated that he knew the cottage had been home to the gamekeeper for 70 years so perhaps it was the Walker family that started this tradition sometime after their 1867 purchase.

 The first clear reference to gamekeeping at Norton comes in 1868 when Mr Bruton, of Bruton & Knowles, compiled a report in respect of land tax of the Norton Court Estate.
 This records that John Watts had a two year lease of “…Norton Court and shooting…”.